Skip to content

 The selling model is a much more hands-off approach.
 Once the lights are installed, it’s your customer’s responsibility to maintain or replace any damaged strands.

-This can lead to a lot more hidden fees.
+This can lead to more hidden fees.
 If a light goes out during the holiday season, you’ll have to charge the customer for the replacement.

 Calculate your hourly rate